Policy Gradient in Partially Observable Environments: Approximation and Convergence: Acknowledgements

-K. Azizzadenesheli is supported in part by NSF Career Award CCF-1254106 and Air Force FA9550-15-1-0221.
-A. Anandkumar is supported in part by Microsoft Faculty Fellowship, Google Faculty Research Award, Adobe Grant, NSF Career Award CCF-1254106, and AFOSR YIP FA9550-15-1-0221.
+K. Azizzadenesheli gratefully acknowledge the financial support of Raytheon, NSF Career Award CCF-1254106 and AFOSR YIP FA9550-15-1-0221.
+A. Anandkumar is supported in part by Bren endowed chair, DARPA PAIHR00111890035 and LwLL grants, Raytheon, Microsoft, Google, and Adobe faculty fellowships.